 - What would you do if you saw a gun?

 Then, ask people whose home your child may visit:

 - “I hope you don’t mind, but when we play at a new friend’s house we always ask whether there are any weapons kept at home.”

 - “Emma can’t wait to visit!
 But I just need to ask: Do you have a gun in your home?”

 - “Dylan is such a curious little boy.
 So whenever he goes into a new home, I always need to ask: Are there any guns there?”

-"Parents ask all sorts of questions before their children visit other homes," ASK notes on the organization's website.
-"You ask about pets in the house, discuss allergies and internet access and ask questions about supervision.
-ASK encourages parents to add one more question to this conversation."
+“Parents ask all sorts of questions before their children visit other homes,” ASK notes on its website.
+“You ask about pets in the house, discuss allergies and internet access and ask questions about supervision.
+ASK encourages parents to add one more question to this conversation.”